The Importance of Cyber Technologies in Government

 Every day the federal government fends off tens of thousands of cyberattacks from adversaries.
-Some of these attacks are simple – phishing emails aimed at tricking unsuspecting federal employees – to more sophisticated attacks targeting the nation’s most precious data assets.
+Some of these attacks are simple – phishing emails aimed at hopefully tricking an unassuming federal employee – to more sophisticated attacks targeting the nation’s most precious data assets.

 To fight back, government agencies use cybersecurity tools.
-As hackers get more sophisticated, so do the tools to stop them.
-Agencies need to protect data at every stage of its life from the moment it’s collected, to when it’s transmitted, to where it’s stored and finally until it’s deleted.
-At NITAAC, we understand this challenge.
-More importantly, we understand the technology agencies need to keep their information secure.
+As the hackers have gotten more sophisticated so have the tools to stop them.
+Agencies need to protect data at every stage of its life from the moment it is collected, to when it is transmitted, to where it is stored and finally until it is deleted.
+At the NIH Information Technology Acquisition & Assessment Center, we understand this challenge.
+More importantly, we understand the technology agencies need in order to keep information secure.

-As the federal government has unfortunately learned, keeping information safe can be costly and difficult, but failure to do so is catastrophic.
+As the federal government has learned in recent years, keeping information secure can be difficult, but failure to do so can be catastrophic.

 Looking at Cyber Solutions

 Agencies have a wide variety of cybersecurity solutions to choose from.
 When brought together, these cybersecurity solutions help agencies protect their data at the different stages of its life.
 That includes when the data is first collected, when it is transferred between different systems and users and during storage until it is deleted.

 While there are many different systems they all have the same goal: To provide agencies visibility into what is happening on their computer networks and to alert technology leaders of suspicious behavior.